 NOTE 1: It is expected service authorization information is usually provided by OA&M system, and it can also be included in the NF profile in case that e.g. an NF instance has an exceptional service authorization information.

+NOTE 2: The format of User scope served by the NF can be range of user ID or individual user ID, which is defined in 5.9, e.g., SUPI.

 In the context of Network Slicing, based on network implementation, multiple NRFs can be deployed at different levels (see clause 5.15.5):